diverso-lab/splc23-analysis-operations/RESULTS.md

 - `product_name` (string): The name of the product to compute accessibility.

 In our experimentation, for product `p7`, we obtained an accessibility result of 14.89%.
 Similarly, for product `p7`, the accessibility result was 2.12%.

-Please note that the accessibility represents the percentage of times the given product appears in the recommendations.

 ### Compute Catalog Coverage